Cyphrme/Coze/README.md

 }
 ```

-Excluding binaries also makes base64 encoding far less useful and Hex an obvious
+Excluding binaries also makes base64 encoding less useful and Hex an obvious
 choice as any efficiency gains are more relevant for long binary values than
 short digests.